-(2) Additionally, ERCOT shall poll any SODG or NOIE metering point at the request of such Entity, provided the Metering Facility meets all requirements and approvals associated with EPS metering requirements of this Section and the SMOG.
+(2) Additionally, ERCOT shall poll any NSG, SODG or NOIE metering point at the request of such Entity, provided the Metering Facility meets all requirements and approvals associated with EPS metering requirements of this Section and the SMOG.
 Load Resources of ten MW or more on the ERCOT System, may, at their option have an EPS Meter.